 This error results from a limitation of the iOS system process that serves iTunes Music Library tracks to third-party apps like Go Button.

-iOS only allows Go Button to have direct file access to audio files that you have imported into Go Button's "Documents" folder. iOS does not allow direct file access to iTunes Music Library tracks.
-So, if your show uses a large number of tracks from your device's Music Library, the iOS service that provides these tracks to Go Button can become overwhelmed when you first open a show.
-When this happens, those cues will appear disabled and display the error message "too many files open".
+iOS does not give Go Button direct access to the audio files in your iTunes Music Library -- that only happens for the files that you import into Go Button's "Documents" folder.
+So, if your show uses a large number of tracks from the Music Library, the iOS service that provides these tracks to Go Button can become overwhelmed when you first open a show.
+When this happens, those cues will appear disabled and display a "too many files open" error message.

-The actual number of Music Library tracks that can be accessed at one time varies from device to device, depending on its specific capabilites.
+The actual number of Music Library tracks that can be accessed at one time varies from device to device, depending on its specific capabilities.

-Apple added a new security measure in iOS 10 which requires that you grant permission before an app can access your Music Library.
-Even if the Music tracks are synced to your device and can be played in the built-in "Music" app, any Cue or Hit that uses a Music library track will be broken until you enable this permission for Go Button.
+Apple added a new security measure in iOS 10 and newer which requires your consent before an app can access your Music Library.
+Until permission is, any cue or hit that tries to use a Music library track will appear broken, even if the track is synced to your device and can be played in the built-in "Music" app.

-If you missed the prompt when you first launched Go Button, you can still enable this permission in the iOS Settings app by navigating to Settings > Privacy > Media Library.
+You can manually enable this permission in the iOS Settings app by navigating to Settings > Privacy > Media Library, or on Settings > Privacy > Media & Apple Music on newer versions of iOS.
 Enable the switch next to "Go Button", and you should be all set.

-We have discovered that the Google Drive sharing extension currently appears to "sanitize" certain attributes of the files it uploads.
-When it does this to .gobutton and .gobundle files, Go Button is no longer able to recognize that those files are compatible.
-This is why they appear grayed-out when you attempt to reimport them again from Drive.
+We have discovered that the Google Drive sharing extension currently appears to strip some very important metadata attributes when it uploads files.
+When this happens to .gobutton and .gobundle files, Go Button is no longer able to recognize that those files are compatible.
+This is why they appear grayed-out the next time you attempt to reimport them from Drive.